lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * CDA: Compression/Decompression Action.
 Describes the reciprocal pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original header field value.

 * Compression Residue.
-The bits that need to be sent (beyond the Rule ID itself) after applying the SCHC compression over each header field
+The bits that need to be sent (beyond the Rule ID itself) after applying the SCHC compression over each header field.

 * Context: A set of Rules used to compress/decompress headers.